charlie-kovacs/graphql-mesh-rest-201-redirect/README.md

 ### 3. Run the GraphQL Mesh Fix project
 - Stop and restart the Todo API service to get a fresh start
+- Probably stop the other GraphQL Mesh project
 - In a second terminal, change to the `mesh-redirect-fix` directory
 - Run `npm install` to restore packages
 - Run `npm run start` to build and start the GraphQL Mesh project